Bearlock/ericks-blog/src/content/posts/mind-your-ps-and-queues.md

 ---
-title: "Mind Your Ps and Queues"
+title: Mind Your Ps and Queues
 description: A look at queuing patterns and some of their tradeoffs
 date: 2021-10-19
 draft: false